maker-dot-space/arena-controller/README.md

 * should be backlit for feedback
 * robust arcade button in enclosure, can be bolted/clamped to arena or sit on table
 * Simple pluggable wires (i.e. XLR, Cat5…)  this helps with scalability and clean wiring
+* Tapout function - once match has started if driver presses button, start flashing other color

 ## Safety Lights
 * Lights at doors and highly visible, could be colors, so red/blue during match green when safe to enter